FoxxDev-Collab/fileserv-go23432/README.md

 FileServ is free software licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.

-This means you're free to use, modify, and distribute FileServ, but if you run a modified version on a server and let others interact with it, you must share your changes.
-This ensures that improvements to FileServ benefit the entire community.
+This means you're free to use, modify, and distribute FileServ, but if you run a modified version on a server and let others interact with it, you need to share your changes.
+This ensures that improvements to FileServ benefit everyone.

-See the [LICENSE](LICENSE) file for the complete terms.
+See the [LICENSE](LICENSE.md) file for the complete terms.

 ---

 ## Contributing

-We welcome contributions from the community!
+Contributions are welcome!
 Whether you're fixing a bug, adding a feature, or improving documentation, your help makes FileServ better for everyone.

 **How to contribute:**

 1. **Fork the repository** and create a new branch for your work
 2. **Make your changes** with clear, descriptive commits
-3. **Test thoroughly** to ensure nothing breaks
+3. **Test thoroughly** to make sure nothing breaks
 4. **Submit a pull request** with a description of what you've changed and why

-Before starting major work, consider opening an issue to discuss your plans with the maintainers.
-This helps avoid duplicate effort and ensures your contribution aligns with the project's direction.
+Before starting major work, consider opening an issue to discuss your plans.
+This helps avoid duplicate effort and makes sure your contribution fits with where the project is headed.

 ---

-*Built with ❤️ for people who value privacy and control over their data.*
+*Built with care for people who value privacy and control over their data.*